peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 The result of dividing this arbitrary-precision decimal floating-point number by a 64-bit signed integer.
 Returns infinity if the divisor (this arbitrary-precision decimal floating-point number) is 0 and the dividend (the other 64-bit signed integer) is nonzero.
 Returns not-a-number (NaN) if the divisor and the dividend are 0.
 Returns NaN if the result can't be exact because it would have a nonterminating decimal expansion (examples include 1 divided by any multiple of 3, such as 1/3 or 1/12).
 If this is not desired, use DivideToExponent instead, or use the Divide overload that takes an  `EContext`  (such as  `EContext.Decimal128`  ) instead.

-<a id="Divide_PeterO_Numbers_EDecimal"></a>
-### Divide

-    public PeterO.Numbers.EDecimal Divide(
-        PeterO.Numbers.EDecimal divisor);

-Divides this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result; returns NaN instead if the result would have a nonterminating decimal expansion (including 1/3, 1/12, 1/7, 2/3, and so on); if this is not desired, use DivideToExponent, or use the Divide overload that takes an EContext.

-<b>Parameters:</b>

- * <i>divisor</i>: The number to divide by.

-<b>Return Value:</b>

-The result of dividing this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number.
-Returns infinity if the divisor (this arbitrary-precision decimal floating-point number) is 0 and the dividend (the other arbitrary-precision decimal floating-point number) is nonzero.
-Returns not-a-number (NaN) if the divisor and the dividend are 0.
-Returns NaN if the result can't be exact because it would have a nonterminating decimal expansion (examples include 1 divided by any multiple of 3, such as 1/3 or 1/12).
-If this is not desired, use DivideToExponent instead, or use the Divide overload that takes an  `EContext`  (such as  `EContext.Decimal128`  ) instead.

 <a id="Divide_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### Divide